Silver carp (Hypophthalmichthys molitrix)

 How can we control them?

-- Asian carp are large fish (up to 100 pounds) that breed very rapidly.
+- Silver carp are large fish (up to 100 pounds) that breed very rapidly.

 - These filter feeders can eat up to 40% of their body weigh daily and are likely to out-compete native species.

 - When startled--and they find the noise of boat and jet ski engines startling--they leap from the water.
 They have knocked boaters and jet skiers unconscious and broken noses and windshields.

 - Silver carp as now established in the Mississippi River basin.
 Great effort is going into trying to keep them from invading the Great Lakes, including the dispersal barrier.
 See the "dispersal barrier" section for more information.